-A dozen miles above the vibrant East Tennessee city of Knoxville, two powerful rivers—the Holston and the French Broad—join in a confluence of waters launching the Tennessee River’s 652 mile navigable journey.
-Included in the flow route lay portions of Alabama until the Tennessee folds northward creating a wandering “U” shape.
-Then, near Paducah, Kentucky, the Tennessee merges with the Ohio River as its largest and equal tributary for only a short 46 miles when the Ohio converts to a tributary itself for the Mississippi River in Cairo, Illinois.
+A dozen miles above the vibrant East Tennessee city of Knoxville, two powerful rivers—the Holston and the French Broad—join in a confluence of waters launching the Tennessee River’s 652-mile navigable journey.
+Included in the flow route lay portions of Alabama until the Tennessee River folds northward creating a wandering “U” shape.
+Then, near Paducah, Kentucky, the Tennessee River merges with the Ohio River as its largest and equal tributary.
+However, only for a short 46 miles until the Ohio River converts to a tributary itself for the Mississippi River in Cairo, Illinois.

-The French Broad River begins near the small town of Rosman, North Carolina, and flows independently for 213 miles before mixing with the Holston.
-From Rosman it carries one of the heavier rainfalls in the United States north through Asheville, North Carolina, before tracking northwest across the Great Smoky Mountains, one of the river’s major water sources.
+The French Broad River begins near the small town of Rosman, North Carolina.
+It flows independently for 213 miles before mixing with the Holston.
+From Rosman, it carries one of the heavier rainfalls in the United States north through Asheville, North Carolina, before tracking northwest across the Great Smoky Mountains, one of the river’s major water sources.

-The Great Smoky Mountains National Park is one of the most visited national parks in the country and one of the best areas for enjoying the bounty of the French Broad River and the many smaller streams that feed it.
-Gatlinburg is a notably wonderful base for exploring these waterways with a plethora of outfitters running whitewater rafting, kayaking and paddle boarding adventure trips.
+Great Smoky Mountains National Park is one of the best areas for enjoying the bounty of the French Broad River and the many smaller streams that feed it.
+Gatlinburg is a notably wonderful base for exploring these waterways with a plethora of outfitters running whitewater rafting, kayaking, and paddleboarding adventure trips.
 Grab a bag of iconic Gatlinburg taffy then hop on the Pigeon River to experience class III and IV rapids that finish their flow into the French Broad above the Douglas Dam.

-Pigeon River, named after the Passenger Pigeon, offers a lesson in that bird’s journey to extinction, something River Sport enthusiasts must keep in mind.
+Pigeon River, named after the Passenger Pigeon, offers a lesson about that bird’s journey to extinction, something River Sports enthusiasts must keep in mind.
 While once one of the largest populations on the globe (four billion estimated just in 1700s North America alone), massive hunting for its cheap meat and habitat loss killed the species.
-Currently there remain a number of species globally facing the same demise, for instance the majestic Monarch Butterfly.
+Currently, there remain a number of species globally facing the same demise, for instance, the majestic Monarch Butterfly.

 Panther Creek State Park, as just one suggestion of a park to visit, offers plenty of camping spots and activities to engage time in and out of the water.
-Sport kayaking, canoeing and fishing (in and out of canoes and kayaks, too) enjoy the dam’s reservoir along with multiple hikes reaching high grounds that once were enjoyed by the Cherokee Indians circa 1785.
+Sport kayaking, canoeing, and fishing (in and out of canoes and kayaks, too) enjoy the dam’s reservoir.
+There are also multiple hikes reaching high grounds that once were enjoyed by the Cherokee Indians circa 1785.

 Also note Blue Hole Falls on Holston Mountain, so named because of the pool under the falls with a deep blue tint.
 Located along Mill Creek, the falls are not far from South Holston Lake.

-The name Holston River (and the mountain also) derived from Stephen Holstein who settled in the northerly part of the river in the mid-1700s.
+The name Holston River (and the mountain also) derived from Stephen Holstein.
+He settled in the northerly part of the river in the mid-1700s.
 Keep an eye out on the Holston Mountain for Holston High Point where the FAA maintains an aircraft beacon at 4,260 feet.